 Remember, a Herpes infection is something people *get* – it’s not who they *are*!
 It’s a skin rash caused by a virus.
 Proper management of Herpes allows individuals and couples who have contracted this infection to live a full, rewarding, and yes, “normal” life.
 Management, like all other endeavors in life, may take work, time, and discipline.
 So stay with it!

-HSV (Herpes Simplex Virus) is not just a sexually transmitted disease.
+Herpes is not just a sexually transmitted disease.
 There are more than nine herpesviruses in humans.
-Herpes has been around for thousands of years, and reportedly ran rampant during the height of the Roman Empire.
+Herpes has been around for millions of years, and reportedly ran rampant during the height of the Roman Empire.
 Ancient Egyptian medical papyri contain remedies for herpes.
 The word “herpes” comes from a Greek word meaning “to creep.”
-Herpes and Humans have been together for all of recorded history!
+Herpes and Humans have been together since before recorded history!

 Cold Sores vs Herpes -